michaelrgarcia/cv-app/README.md

 Not intended for public use.

-A simple CV/résumé generator made with React and vanilla CSS.
+A (very) simple CV/résumé generator made with React and vanilla CSS.